Jzar/school/4HC3/lecture.md

 #### Thinking Divergently

 - **Brainstorming**
-  - Classic undirected brainstorming, just write down whatever you think
+  - Classic un-directed brainstorming, just write down whatever you think
 - **Journal**
   - Keep a journal of ideas to write them as they occur
 - **Freewriting**
   - Write freely without structure or stopping

 - **Mindset**
-  - Research shows we think divergently best when we are *happy, feel less pressue, less anxiety, well-rested*
+  - Research shows we think divergently best when we are *happy, feel less pressure, less anxiety, well-rested*

 - **Oxymoron**
   - Explore what happens when you remove what's most essential about a product or concept to generate new ideas
-- **Arbitrary Contraints**
+- **Arbitrary Constraints**
   - Set constraints and create designs within them
   - Forces more creative thinking
 - **Brainwriting**
   - Have everyone write down their own brainstorm, then share together afterwards
-  - Helps negate groupthink or going down a suboptimal path
+  - Helps negate groupthink or going down a sub-optimal path
 - **Lateral Thinking** - solving illogically
   - Random entry idea generating tool
   - Provocation